datastax-demos/demo-portal/vagrant/multi-node-demo/README.md

 ## new-cluster

-`new-cluster` is called from our `/flask` server and copies this directory into `$DEMO_WEB_GUI_ROOT/launched-clusters/${TIMESTAMP}-${CLEAN_EMAIL}-${CLEAN_DEMO}` .
+`new-cluster` is called from our `/flask/` server and copies this directory into `$DEMO_WEB_GUI_ROOT/launched-clusters/${TIMESTAMP}-${CLEAN_EMAIL}-${CLEAN_DEMO}` .
 It then starts the `launch_demo` script.

-This copying is done since a `.vagrant` directory is added to the current working directory and multi-tenancy would not be available if all tenants used the same directory.
+This copying is done since a `.vagrant/` directory is added to the current working directory and multi-tenancy would not be available if all tenants used the same directory.